Cairn

 Documentation

-It's a self-hosted memory and orchestration layer for AI agents and humans.
+A self-hosted persistent memory platform for AI agents and humans.
 Store something once, find it later, across sessions, across projects.
 Four containers. docker compose up.
 Done.

 Quick Start